AbhishekKarmakar5/Feed-forward-neural-network-implementation-from-scratch/README.md

 Following is the structure of the code implementation of the feedforward neural network:-

-1) activation.py - relu and its derivative, sigmoid and its derivative, identity and its derivative, tanh and its derivative has been implemented.
-This file is then called on backpropagation time for weight updates or any other tasks.
+1) activation.py - Relu and its derivative, sigmoid and its derivative, identity and its derivative, tanh and its derivative have been implemented.
+This file is then called at backpropagation time for weight updates or other tasks.

 2) pre_process.py - In this file, normalizing the data and one hot encoding has been performed.